Census 2020 in San Mateo County

-We are working with organizations and leaders across the County to make sure there is a complete count in our County.
+We are working with partners across the county to make sure everyone counts.
 Learn more »

 There were several opportunities to apply for grants/contracts from different funders around the Bay Area that closed recently.
 The purpose of these grants/contracts were to provide education and outreach to our County of San Mateo residents.